 List of Things to Pack for Mardi Gras

 1) To Costume or Not to Costume

-While Mardi Gras costumes certainly aren’t mandatory, they sure are a lot of fun!
+While costumes certainly aren’t mandatory, if you’re thinking about what to wear during Mardi Gras then they sure are a lot of fun!
 If you’re planning on taking part in the smaller, local parades, then a costume will have you feeling right at home in the procession.
 For example, I went to the red bean parade with many varied and elaborate costumes featuring kidney beans, so this is a cheap and cheerful way to participate.

 There are costume competitions all over the city so if you go for it, go all out!
 Wear a ridiculous wig a feather mask, accessorize with beads, get creative with make-up, go all out with glitter and truly embrace the festival spirit.

-If you’re wondering what to pack for Mardi Gras, think layers.
+If you’re wondering what to wear for Mardi Gras in New Orleans, think layers.
 Lots of layers.
 Mardi Gras occurs in the preceding weeks to Fat Tuesday (Shrove Tuesday), and New Orleans is typically around 19c / 45f in the day, dropping much lower in the evenings.
 Of course, you will be outside a lot so make sure you’ve got some layers to keep you warm when you need them, but that won’t cramp your festival style.

 3) Comfortable Shoes

-This kind of goes without saying, but comfortable shoes are a must.
+This kind of goes without saying, but comfortable shoes are a must when packing for Mardi Gras.
 In truth, I don’t know how some of the dancers in the big krewes wear heels and dance for miles.
 But, even in comfy shoes, my feet ached every day from all the walking, standing, and frantic jumping I was doing!